 The reach of the Oregon ESA is different than that of the federal ESA.
 The species-recovery mechanism under the state law (survival guidelines described below) is limited to stateowned land, state-leased land, and land over which the state has a recorded easement.
 In addition, endangered species management planning is limited to state agencies.
 Although Oregon ESA broadly prohibits the take of a listed species, the definition of take ("to kill or obtain possession or control") is narrower than under federal law.
-Moreover, the Oregon ESA also provides that "nothing in [Oregon ESA] is intended by itself to require an owner of any commercial forest land or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
-Transactions in threatened and endangered species (import, export, transport, purchase or sell) are prohibited (ORS 498.026).
+Moreover, the Oregon ESA also provides that "nothing in [Oregon ESA] is intended by itself to require an owner of any commercial forestland or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
+Transactions in threatened and endangered species (importation, exportation, transportation, purchase, or sale) is prohibited (ORS 498.026).